clercjs/website/docs/interceptors.md

 So the order of execution is:

-1. Pre inspectors
+1. Pre interceptors
-2. Normal inspectors
+2. Normal interceptors
-3. Post inspectors
+3. Post interceptors

 ## Call after command handler